rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![In the SQL Server settings blade, the previously mentioned settings are selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image36.png "SQL Server settings blade")

-8. Click **OK** on the summary blade to create the VM (this VM may take 10-15 minutes to provision).
+8. Click **OK** on the summary blade to create the VM (this VM may take 10-15 minutes to provision)

-9. Note the Public IP address of the VM for later reference.
+9. Note the Public IP address of the VM for later reference

 #### Sub Task 5: Setup Application Identity